Mays-AI/llm-argument-quality-bias-detection/README.md

 # LLM-based Argument Annotation & Bias Detection

-This project explores the annotation of financial arguments for quality and bias using via large language models (LLMs).
+This project explores the annotation of financial arguments for quality and bias via large language models (LLMs).
 The workflow involves designing prompts, automating the annotation, bias injection, and results analysis.
+We utilize a publicly available dataset of [FinArgQuality](https://github.com/Alaa-Ah/The-FinArgQuality-dataset-Quality-of-managers-arguments-in-Eearnings-Conference-Calls).